Asus ZenWatch 2

 The two watches have similarly underwhelming battery life though and despite generally good looks the ZenWatch 2 is not quite as stylish as the Apple Watch, especially with those big bezels around the screen.

-The Huawei Watch is another recent Android Wear device with limited iOS compatibility.
+The Huawei Watch is another Android Wear device with limited iOS compatibility.
 You can see notifications on the watch, but not send messages from it.

 At £299 ($349.99, around AU$549) it's similarly priced to the entry level Apple Watch Sport, but that actually makes it one of the most expensive Android Wear devices.
+Though it's cheaper and better value than the Huawei Watch 2.

 It's easy to see where your money is going though, as like the Apple Watch it has a premium design, with a range of customisation options, such as leather or steel straps.